 Glanllyn Lakeside Caravan & Camping Park is set in a scenic location and makes an excellent family holiday destination in the heart of Snowdonia National Park.
 The park sits on the banks of Llyn Tegid, Wales’ largest natural lake, which is also known as Bala Lake.
 Glanllyn Lakeside Caravan & Camping Park is open from the middle of March until the middle of October every year, and has been awarded a four-star rating by Visit Wales.

 Fishing is very popular with guests staying at the park, with a large section of frontage onto Tegid available.
 Guests can also fish in the river that runs into the lake.
-Also found on site there is a golf course, and a leisure centre with gym and sauna facilities.

 Tourists staying at Glanllyn Lakeside Caravan & Camping Park have the whole of Snowdonia at their disposal, whether they’re looking to tackle some of the iconic mountains of the area or enjoy a relaxing walk, mountain bike ride, or horse ride through woodland or across moorland.
 The nearest mountains to the park for those looking for a mountaineering, hillwalking or climbing challenge are Arenig, Aran and Berwyn and Cader Idris.